orcax/PGPR/README.md

 # Reinforcement Knowledge Graph Reasoning for Explainable Recommendation
-This is code related to the SIGIR 2019 paper "Reinforcement Knowledge Graph Reasoning for Explainable Recommendation".
+This is code related to the SIGIR 2019 paper "Reinforcement Knowledge Graph Reasoning for Explainable Recommendation" [2].

 ## Datasets